Elephant: Profile and Information

 • Subfamily: Elephantine

-African elephants are found throughout the sub-Saharan Africa Savannah, as well as the rainforests of West and Central Africa.
+African elephants are found throughout sub-Saharan Africa, including Savannah and the rainforests of West and Central Africa.

-Because elephants are enormous and eat so much, they are almost continually coming into contact with people while.
-The elephant is often confused as destructive animals as they can quickly destroy a whole season of crops in just one night.
+Because elephants are enormous and eat so much, they almost continually come into contact with people.
+The elephant is often confused as a destructive animal as they can quickly destroy a whole season of crops in just one night.

 This usually is a massive blow to any farmer who falls victim, and it may cause such a farmer to retaliate.

-There are now a good number of conservation programs that work with farmers to help them with protecting their crops (elephants have been found to be so smart that they can quickly learn to get around electric fences in no time) and offer compensation to affected farmers when an elephant does raid them.
+Many conservation programs now work with farmers to help them protect their crops (elephants are so smart that they can quickly learn to get around electric fences in no time) and offer compensation to affected farmers when an elephant does raid them.

 Herds

-Elephants, by nature, are matriarchal animals, which means that they live mainly in female-led groups.
-The matriarch of an Elephant herd is usually the biggest in size and oldest.
+Elephants, by nature, are matriarchal animals, meaning they live mainly in female-led groups.
+The matriarch of an Elephant herd is usually the biggest and oldest.

-The female head will bear the responsibility of presiding over a multi-generational herd that is a collection of other females, known as cows, and their babies.
+The female head will preside over a multi-generational herd that is a collection of other females, known as cows, and their babies.

 Giving birth to a baby elephant is a big task and a serious commitment.
-Elephants have been found to have a more extended pregnancy period than any other mammal in the world —almost 22 months.
+Elephants have been found to have a more extended pregnancy period than any other mammal —almost 22 months.

 As for elephants in Africa, poaching for the ivory trade has been the biggest threat to their survival.
 Before the Europeans began the colonization of Africa, there may have been up to 26 million elephants roaming the area.

-The arrival of Europeans marked the beginning of the commercial ivory trend, which featured the use of tusks for piano keys, combs, beads, billiards balls, and all kinds of other items.
+The arrival of Europeans marked the beginning of the commercial ivory trend, which featured tusks for piano keys, combs, beads, billiards balls, and other items.

-The decline in elephant population was not noticed until the early 20th century when elephant numbers dropped to as low as 10 million.
+The decline in the elephant population was not noticed until the early 20th century when the number of elephants dropped to as low as 10 million.
 This alarming decrease didn’t stop the hunting, as it continued to increase.

 By the year 1970, the numbers of elephants were down to 1.3 million.
 Between the space of 2 decades from 1970 and 1990, poaching and hunting put the African bush elephant at risk of extinction, as it reduced the population by another half.

 Today, elephants have been listed by the International Union for Conservation as vulnerable to extinction.
-Today, there are only as few as 400,000 of these creatures remaining.
+Today, only as few as 400,000 of these creatures remain.

-Because poachers are mainly targeting elephants for their valuable tusks, these decades of violence have also produced an expecting result: The African elephants are fast evolving to become tuskless.
+Because poachers mainly target elephants for their valuable tusks, these decades of violence have also produced an expected result: African elephants are fast evolving to become tuskless.

 Recent studies across the African continent have shown that the areas with historically higher levels of elephant poaching now have proportions of tuskless females that are higher than usual.